docpad-archive/documentation/Showcase.md

-List nifty things created with docpad here!
 Listings are sorted alphabetically.

-## Articles
+## In the press

+DocPad mentioned around the web

 - [DogFeet on DocPad](http://dogfeet.github.com/articles/2011/docpad.html) - Korean: covers; what is docpad, getting started with docpad, customising docpad
 - [HTML UI on DocPad](http://htmlui.com/blog/2011-08-01-site-templates-with-static-html-nodejs.html) - Extensive writeup on their thoughts of docpad and how they are using it